 As MotorSport Vision's in-house track day department and Trackday Trophy series organisers, MSV Trackdays (MSVT) can provide you with everything you need to get onto the grid.
-They can help you each step of the way - from your first track day right up to going racing.
-This can also include developing your track driving and racing skills with their driver training packages before you sit your ARDS (the Association of Racing Drivers Schools) test to obtain a race licence.
+We can help you each step of the way - from your first track day right up to going racing.
+This can also include developing your track driving and racing skills with our driver training packages before you sit your ARDS (the Association of Racing Drivers Schools) test to obtain a race licence.

 The steps you need to take to get a licence and then go racing are outlined below:

-MSVT offer Novice Only, Road Car Only or General Track Days - drive your own car on circuit and get a feel for the exciting journey ahead
+MSVT offer novice only, road car only or general track days - drive your own car on circuit and get a feel for the exciting journey ahead

-Driver Coaching - Learn from MSVT's highly experienced current and ex-racer ARDS instructors.
+Driver coaching - Learn from MSVT's highly experienced current and ex-racer ARDS instructors.
 The quickest route to drive faster!

-Your ARDS test day will involve a number of stages, to prepare and assess you for racing.
+Your ARDS test day will involve a number of stages, to prepare and assess you for racing

-From top of the range made to measure race suites to off the peg options, Alex Reade has race wear for every budget.
+From top of the range made-to-measure race suites to off the peg options, Alex Reade has race wear for every budget.

 Trackday Trophy is well established as the most popular place to start your racing career, with regulations and a race format that are simple and designed to keep costs down.
-MSVT give plenty of support and a great atmosphere at every stage of your racing journey.
+MSVT gives plenty of support and a great atmosphere at every stage of your racing journey.